Israel–Yemen relations: After reunification

-Gaza flotilla raid

-The Yemeni Parliament strongly condemned the Israeli attack and demanded for "an Islamic army to encounter the Israeli arrogance."

-Accusations of espionage

 In October 2008, security forces arrested six alleged Islamist militants linked to Israeli intelligence.
 In March 2009, a state security court sentenced 27-year-old Abdullah al-Haidari to death after convicting him of establishing contacts with the office of former Israeli Prime Minister Ehud Olmert.
 A three-year prison term for another convict in the case, Emad Ali al-Raimi, 24, was also confirmed by the appeals court.
 The court also lowered the sentence for a third convict Ali Abdullah al-Mahfal, 25, from five to three years.
 The three remaining suspects were released before trial, due to lack of evidence.